Past Event: 2/19/2026

 His presentation analyzes non-compete clauses as a reflection of the fundamental choices made by legal systems with regard to freedom of work, competition, and innovation.
 While French law offers a stable but costly framework, recent events in the United States have transformed a common contractual practice into a major political and regulatory issue.

-The second speaker is Matteo Rubolino, visiting Italian Law Clerk at Troutman Pepper Locke, LLM graduate, candidate at New York State Bar and Italian Bar.
+The second speaker was Matteo Rubolino, visiting Italian Law Clerk at Troutman Pepper Locke, LLM graduate, candidate at New York State Bar and Italian Bar.

 The Responsibilities of